 1/2 tablespoon Worcestershire sauce (optional, if you want umami flavor)

-1 tsp browning & seasoning sauce (optional, for color and flavor depth)
+1 tsp browning & seasoning sauce (optional, just for some colour and depth of flavour)

 Add Gravy to Skillet:

-Add the gravy mixture to the skillet with the caramelized onions and cook, stirring, until thickened.
+Add the gravy mixture to the skillet with the caramelized onions and stir until thickened.

 Step 3: Combine and Finish